charliepiper14/14-day-reset/README.md

-# ORA 14-Day Reset Landing Page
+# ORA Reset Landing Page

-Deploy this static landing page on Vercel.
+Deployed on Vercel as a static HTML site.